FulanXisen/PoS4MPC/README.md

 experimental result of PoS4SMPC

 - examples/: the folder contains security policy examples of programs
-- benchmark/: the folder contains source files of benchmark in Obliv-C and MPyC
+- benchmark/: the folder contains source files of benchmark using Obliv-C and MPyC
 - performance.pdf: detail performance data in Obliv-C and MPyC

 ## Executing programs